fbpx

 Neuroplasticity and the Brain's Role

-One of the key factors that contribute to the effectiveness of affirmations is neuroplasticity—the brain's ability to adapt and rewire itself in response to experience.
+One key factor contributing to the effectiveness of affirmations is neuroplasticity—the brain's ability to adapt and rewire itself in response to experience.
 Neuroplasticity allows for the creation of new neural pathways and the strengthening of existing ones.
-When affirmations are consistently repeated with feelings, they contribute to the formation of positive neural connections that support the desired mindset.
+When affirmations are consistently repeated with feelings, they form positive neural connections that support the desired mindset.

-Research has shown that repeatedly engaging in specific thought patterns with feelings can indeed lead to changes in brain structure.
+Research has shown that repeatedly engaging in specific thought patterns with feelings can lead to brain structure changes.
 This means that, over time, affirmations can influence the brain's neural networks, making positive beliefs and self-talk more automatic and natural.

 I AM